-Moving forward, PreVeil supports use cases that require NIST FIPS 140-2 certified encryption algorithms.
-To support this standard, a new symmetric encryption algorithm is used, and the existing asymmetric algorithm supplemented with a FIPS approved algorithm - meaning that the original protection provided by Curve25519 remains.
+FIPS-approved AES symmetric encryption algorithm is used for block cipher, and the asymmetric key generation and signing also uses an ECDSA FIPS approved algorithm.
 All PreVeil users will use the same encryption algorithms.
 The encryption parameters used for this are listed below: